 How it goes back to the bees?

-The beekeeper recycles the beeswax of Bee Loop Honey Pot by melting it and removing any impurities.
+The beekeeper recycles the beeswax of the Bee Loop Honey Pot by melting it, filtering and removing any impurities.
 After this, the beekeeper uses the beeswax as a flat foundation in the hive frame.
-Bees are turning the provided beeswax into the hexagonal comb cells which are used for storing honey or egg laying.
+Bees are turning the provided beeswax into hexagonal comb cells which are used for storing honey or egg laying.
 And so the Bee Loop begins!

 Why does it matter?

 Beekeepers provide beeswax sheets to the bees so they have to put less energy into producing wax, which allows them to produce more honey.
-Bees require pure organic beeswax to reproduce and continue the honey-making process.
-Sometimes imported beeswax can be fake - contain petroleum based paraffin and other toxic additives that cause the death of the bee brood (larvae / embryos).
-The beeswax used for Bee Loop Honey Pot is 100% pure and collected from local Lithuanian beekeepers so by giving this wax back to the bees, we make sure that they get the best quality supplies.
+Bees require pure organic beeswax to reproduce and continue the honey-making process but in many areas worldwide pure beeswax is a luxury.
+Pesticides from agriculture residues in beeswax and to make the costs of beeswax smaller, big beeswax suppliers mix it with petroleum-based paraffin and other toxic additives that cause the death of the bee brood (larvae/embryos).